Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/host_server_system_specifications.md

   * 128 - 500GB for the Desktop OS
   * Sufficient HD space to hold a test collection
   * MacOS High Sierra 10.13.x
-  * Windows 10 Home or Pro
+  * Windows 10 Enterprise or Pro Editions
   * Ubuntu 18.04+ Desktop

 ## Specifications for Production Servers